 Make sure that as you implement the takeaways from this model, you stay consistent in your messaging and design.
 Customers set expectations when they are exposed to your brand online and offline.
 Ensure that the standards are met (or exceeded) as you design your website.

 Keep a close eye on your analytics to gauge which landing pages are succeeding as well as which are lagging behind.
 Heat map tools might also be a solution to finding those areas of improvement.
 But, most importantly, be sure to understand your customer’s expectations, motivations, and behavior.

 The goal is to ultimately remove shoppers’ barriers to conversion.
 By providing a service and experience free of hiccups, these barriers will disappear.

-This human-centric approach will not only improve the UX for your customers.
+This customer-centric approach will not only improve the UX for your customers.
 But you will benefit from an improved conversion rate.
-Just keep in mind, don’t go overboard with persuasion triggers.
+Just keep in mind, don’t go overboard with persuasion prompts.
 Shoppers are sharp, and they will catch on to any attempts to con them or blatant attempts of manipulation.